parefoundation/hugo-website/content/en/about.md

 ## Looking back

-If you’d like more information on the Paré family, take a look at The Seeds, a family history written by Lucy Griffith Paré in collaboration with her son Antoine Paré. (published in 1984).
+If you’d like more information on the Paré family, take a look at The Seeds, a family history written by Lucy Griffith Paré in collaboration with her son Antoine Paré (published in 1984).
 [Download the book here](http://www.ballyhoo.ca/uploads/2/2/6/9/22695826/the_seeds_searchable.pdf) (PDF, 178MB).
 Many thanks to Joe Graham for his help providing online access to this book.